Mexico City at a Glance

 Transportation in Mexico City

 As you can surely imagine based purely on the unfathomable size of the population, getting around Mexico City is not always a swift or pleasant affair.
-In fact, a 2011 IBM survey on commuting in 20 cities across the world pointed to Mexico City as the most painful place for commuters by a good margin, ahead of the likes of Shenzen, Beijing, and Nairobi.
+In fact, recent reports by Goldman Sachs' Patrick Archambault and the navigation app Waze classify Mexico City as one of the worst cities in the world for commuters.
 The sheer number of cars on the streets has all but paralyzed the traffic in Mexico City.
-A 2012 study even suggested that the near-constant gridlock costs the local and national economy a staggering USD 2.5 billion annually.
+A 2012 study even suggested that the near-constant gridlock costs the local and national economy a staggering 2.5 billion USD annually.
 An estimated average speed of 17 km/h will probably make many an expat think twice about taking their car to work.

 The city administration puts a lot of effort into providing efficient and modernized infrastructure for its 20 million residents.
 However, even with designated bus lanes, a very extensive subway network, and measures such as Hoy No Circula, there is still much work to be done.
 A sign that things are looking up, however, is the fact that the Institute for Transportation and Development Policy (ITDP) awarded Mexico City with the 2013 Sustainable Transport Award for positive developments in sustainable transportation and urban livability.
 Highlights were the local Metrobus system and other projects such as the bike-sharing service Ecobici.